Glenbrook Tunnel (1892): Weapons storage facility

 Although tear gas was used as early as 1914, it was not until 1915 that poisonous gases were introduced into the battles of World War One.
 The first was chlorine gas which was introduced by the Germans at the Second battle of Ypres in April 1915.
 This was followed by the use of phosphene Gas, also introduced by the Germans.
 These attacked victims' respiratory organs causing coughing and choking.

 The Germans used Mustard Gas, a more advanced gas, for the first time at Riga (or Yperite) in September 1917.
 It caused both internal and external blistering in its victims.
 The blistering was often delayed and remained in the ground for weeks afterwards making capture of infected trenches dangerous.
 Protection against mustard gas was far more difficult than previous gases.
 Casualties decreased during the war with increased preparedness and death from gas became less common.
 However, often those who were exposed were often unable to seek employment once they were discharged from the army due to the gases effects.
 Following the Armistice the use of gas was viewed with horror, bringing about the Geneva Protocol.
 However, it is important to note that while the Protocol prevented signatories using gas for offensive purposes, it did not prevent a nation from manufacturing or importing chemical weapons for retaliatory purposes.

 The Geneva Protocol was drawn up and signed at the conference for the supervision of the international trade in arms and ammunition, which was held in Geneva under the auspices of the League of Nations from 4 May to 17 June 1925.
 France suggested that a protocol be drawn up on non-use of poisonous gases.
 At Poland's suggestion the prohibition was extended to bacteriological weapons.
 In the years prior to World War II most major powers ratified the protocol, except the U.S. and Japan.
 The British reserved the right to waive the protocol if in time of war their enemies disregarded the terms of the agreement.
 Countries around the world have continued to ratify the Protocol until at least 1991.

-Australia's ratification of the protocol was influenced by the experiences of Australian World War One soldiers who had suffered form the deadly and debilitating effects of gas exposure, particularly on the Western Front.
+Australia's ratification of the protocol was influenced by the experiences of Australian World War One soldiers who had suffered from the deadly and debilitating effects of gas exposure, particularly on the Western Front.
 Many were killed or maimed as the result of chemical attacks.
 The physical effects on survivors were clearly visible to those at home upon their return.